Analysis | Given the dire allegations against him, Matt Gaetz is very well-insulated

 On Monday, FiveThirtyEight noted that “being ‘anti-media’ is now part of the GOP identity,” pointing to polling showing how confidence in media has slumped in recent years (again, thanks in large part to Trump).
 So why would a Republican go out of his way to act as though press reports are accurate?

 Despite the Category 5 hurricane that’s already been whipped up by this story, there’s still a lot we don’t know.
-It may be the case that the Justice Department investigation — which began under Trump, despite Gaetz’s recent attempt to blame President Biden’s administration for it — determines that no charges are warranted.
+It may be the case that the Justice Department investigation — which began under Trump, despite Gaetz’s recent attempt to blame the Biden administration for it — determines that no charges are warranted.
 It may be that Gaetz’s behavior was exaggerated or nothing more than distasteful in a way that would have violated House norms decades ago but which now earns shrugs.
 As it stands, though, Gaetz’s position as an ally of Trump in a party conditioned to reject allegations like those he faces is a good political position in which to be.